 Step 5: On the Browse Azure AD Gallery screen, select Create your own application.

-Step 6: On the Create your own application screen, select the Integrate any other application you don’t find in the gallery (Non-gallery) option.
+Step 6: On the Create your own application screen, select the option to Integrate any other application you don’t find in the gallery (Non-gallery).
 Then, click Create.

 Step 7: In the new screen, type Eduphoria in the Name dialog box, and click Add.
 On the Overview pane, select 1.
 Assign users and groups.